Learn to Fly!

 When you have started your training Join AOPA as a Student member.

-Can a private group owned EASA Aeroplane be used for Part-FCL ab initio PPL training where the student pilot is not a shareholder?
+Can a private group owned UK Registered Part-21 (ex-EASA) Aeroplane be used for Part-FCL ab initio PPL training where the student pilot is not a shareholder?
 The training would be conducted at an Approved Training Organisation (ATO) using Flight Instructors (FIs) of that ATO, just as if the aeroplane was one of the ATO’s own fleet.